Unless we see a pick-up in productivity growth soon then the UK risks much slower growth, and lower living standards, in the future.

 I happen to think the latter is more likely to be correct.

 Whilst more people in are in work, they are more likely to be lower productivity jobs than in they were in 2008.
 To take one example, whilst the number of people in work is up by 600,000 since the start of 2008, the number of people in employed in manufacturing (a high productivity sector) is down by more than 300,000.

 A similar trend is visible in finance with the number employed down by 66,000.
 There are 214,000 fewer people employed in the construction industry.

 If one just looks at headline jobs figures then one risks missing a big change in the underlying composition of the jobs market.

 More people in work is certainly better than fewer people in work, but if they are working in lower productivity and lower waged industries then this is far from the ideal outcome.

 A jobs intensive recovery in output is better than stagnating output and rising unemployment (the pattern in 2011 and early 2012), but unless we see a pick-up in productivity growth soon then the UK risks much slower growth, and lower living standards, in the future.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.